-34.4.4 Integrated retail developments comprising any other Integrated retail retail activity apart from large format retail activities in developments and Business 1 Areas with a cumulative total gross floor area large format retail exceeding 2,500m2 are a Discretionary Activity (Unrestricted).
+34.4.4 Integrated retail developments comprising any other Integrated retail retail activity apart from large format retail activities in Business 1 Areas with a cumulative total gross floor area exceeding 2,500m2 are a Discretionary Activity (Unrestricted).

-activities are defined in Chapter 3.10.
+developments and large format retail activities are defined in Chapter 3.10.